 At WRC-12, one of the agenda items agreed for the agenda of WRC-15 seeks to identify additional spectrum that can be allocated to International Mobile Telecommunications/mobile broadband.
 The frequency bands 3 400-4 200 and 4 500-4 800 MHz are specifically mentioned as a band of interest.
 These frequency bands are either side of the frequency band 4 200-4 400 MHz that is used for radio altimeters, a vital component of all landing aids and ground proximity warning systems.

 Any allocation to International Mobile Telecommunications/mobile broadband in the frequency bands 3 400–4 200 and 4 500–4 800 MHz should be opposed until it can be demonstrated that they will not cause interference to radio altimeters.

+WRC-15

+[Add text about the changes made at WRC-15 to enable the introduction of WAIC]

 This page deliberately left blank.